-As a COSA athlete, would I be able to compete in the VPA for Craftsbury Academy’s fall and spring sports teams?
+1. As a COSA athlete, would I be able to compete in the VPA for the Craftsbury Academy fall and spring sports teams?

-As a COSA athlete, would I be able to compete in the VPA for Craftsbury Academy’s ski team?
+2. As a COSA athlete, would I be able to compete in the VPA for the Craftsbury Academy ski team?

 It depends.
-Eighth graders in the COSA program may compete in middle school VPA races because they will not exceed the maximum number of practices per week (five) in which VPA athletes are allowed to participate.
-Ninth graders and above, however, may not compete in high school VPA ski races.
-By attending morning training sessions in addition to afternoon and weekend practices, this age group will exceed five practices per week.
+Seventh and eighth graders in the COSA program may compete in middle school VPA races as they will not exceed the maximum number of practices per week (five) in which VPA athletes are allowed to participate.
+Ninth graders and above, however, will exceed this limit between morning and afternoon training, and may not compete in VPA ski races.

-What happens if I apply for one of the three lottery spots this year at Craftsbury Academy via the Winooski Valley Region Regional Public School Choice Collaborative but don’t get one?
+3. What happens if I apply for the lottery spot via the Winooski Valley Region Regional Public School Choice Collaborative but don’t get it?

-If I live in a town like Wolcott, Stannard, Walden, Coventry, and others who currently have school choice, will I be able to continue to use school choice to attend Craftsbury Academy?
+4. If I live in a town like Wolcott, Stannard, Walden, and others who currently have school choice, will I be able to continue to use school choice to attend Craftsbury Academy?

-Can I just buy property in Craftsbury to attend Craftsbury Academy without paying full tuition?
+5. Can I just buy property in Craftsbury in order to attend the Academy without paying full tuition?

 In order to attend Craftsbury Academy without paying tuition, Craftsbury has to be your primary residence.